 Any person authorized to divert greater than 10 acre-feet of water per year under a permit or license.

-Any person who has previously diverted or intends to divert greater than 10 acre-feet of water per year and is required under Water Code Part 5.1 to file a Statement of Water Diversions and Use.
+Any person who has previously diverted or intends to divert greater than 10 acre-feet of water per year and is required under Water Code Part 5.1 to file a statement of water diversion and use.

 Any person authorized to divert greater than 10 acre-feet of water per year or to have a storage facility with a capacity greater than 10 acre-feet under a registration.

 Before the effective date of this chapter, as amended, a diverter with multiple claimed water rights shall use a measuring device or employ a measurement method for all claimed water rights to divert from the same point of diversion or serving the same place of use if the sum of the diverter’s multiple claimed water rights to divert from the same point of diversion or serving the same place of use exceeds 10 acre-feet per year.
 Measurement methods employed by a diverter with multiple claimed water rights shall be capable of measuring the rate of diversion, rate of collection to storage, the rate of withdrawal or release from storage, and the total volume of water diverted or collected to storage.
-A diverter with multiple claimed water rights shall submit the resulting data to the board in accordance with sections 939.1 through 939.6.
+The diverter shall submit the resulting data to the board in accordance with sections 939.1 through 939.6.

 Authority cited: Sections 1058, 1840, and 1841, Water Code.